filipkrzyz/Classifieds/README.md

 * When user clicks one category, they are presented with a list of 12 images for that category, loaded from pixabay API.
 * Each of the items can be selected to see the detailed view of it

+Sometimes the Welcome screen might show a different favourite category than it is on the top of the list in the category list.
+This is happens when two categories have the same number of clicks hence both are "favourite".
 # Note
 I am aware that my code is not the best possible quality but since I am a junior developer and I have never worked as an iOS developer in a professional environment, I don't have much experience with writing a clean code that other developers read or with unit testing.
 Nevertheless, recognizing my weaknesses I am willing and eager to work on them and learn to become a proficient iOS developer.
 I believe having a chance to work among experienced developers would accelerate my growth and help transform my weaknesses into strengths faster.